 At just over 111 cubic inches when fully packed down, this jacket ranked among the smallest, thanks to its lightweight fabric and lack of added stiffness.
 With its soft hood and mesh pockets, this shell cuts down on bulk, making it a great option for minimalist travel or just throwing down in the bottom of your daypack for unpredictable weather.

-Performing well as a backpacking rain shell, with its light weight and small packed size, the PreCip also serves well as a daily commuter shell, for wearing over a work outfit, or on the mountainside, for wearing over performance gear.
-Whether you are unsure about pursuing an outdoor activity that might expose you to inclement weather or you just have a tight budget, this is a great beginner jacket, and with its excellent relative performance, it would even serve as a suitable companion for the more experienced outdoors person.
+Performing well as an on the go rain shell, with its lightweight and condensed packed size, the PreCip also serves well as a daily commuter rain shell.
+With a simple yet sleek design, you can wear it over a work outfit, or when you are cruising down the hills on your bike.
+It will serve you well is you are unsure about pursuing an outdoor activity that might expose you to inclement weather, or you are just a thrifty shopper.

-At just under $100, the Marmot PreCip offers value and performance.
-In spite of its low cost, this jacket outperformed many jackets from higher price points, ranking among the best in water resistance, breathability, comfort/styling, compactness, and weight.
+Retailing at just $100, the PreCip offers a great value and solid performance.
+In spite of its low price point, this jacket scored with high points in most of the categories tested, ranking among the best in water resistance, breathability, and weight.
 This value makes the PreCip a great buy for everyone from big-city dwellers using this rain jacket for around-the-town use to the avid outdoor adventurer.

-This affordable rain shell performs well, keeping you dry even in the harshest conditions.
-It packs a big punch with a variety of bells and whistles and cutting-edge technologies to keep you dry and comfortable, so you can forget about your equipment and focus on the activity at hand.
-And, with its low price point, it can serve as an excellent shell for throwing in your bag as a just-in-case measure or for wearing for a long trip through the backcountry.
+This affordable rain shell performs well in even the heaviest of downpours.
+It packs a big punch with a variety of bells and whistles and offers a cutting-edge fabric technology to keep you dry and comfortable so you can focus on the activity at hand.
+And, with its low price point, it can serve as an excellent shell for throwing in your bag as a just-in-case measure, or it can accompany you on all your outdoor drizzly adventures.